-When you're have an excellent time with your family or friends, it always nice to surprise them with one of your favourite dishes.
+When you're having an excellent time with your family or friends, surprising them with one of your favourite dishes is always nice.
 But for you to prepare a wonderful meal, proper preparation is paramount.
-This calls out for great preparation skills, the right recipes, and most importantly, the right cooking equipment.
+This calls for great preparation skills, the right recipes, and, most importantly, the right cooking equipment.

 Griddle Pan vs Frying Pan

-When it comes to investing in the right cooking equipment, you'll be tasked to choose between a griddle pan or a frying pan.
+When investing in kitchenware, you can choose between a griddle pan or a frying pan.
 You have to understand the attributes of each of them to ensure that you make the right decision.
-This review covers both the griddle pan and the frying pan in details.
-In the end, you'll know for sure which type of pan is right for your cooking requirements.
+This review covers both the griddle pan and the frying pan in detail.
+Ultimately, you'll know which type of pan is right for your cooking requirements.

 Griddle Pan: Uses, Pros And Cons

 A griddle pan is also called a skillet.
 It is large and rectangular or square.
 Also, the skillet is fabricated with cast iron.
 The metallic cooking plate is heated from below.
 This flat surface is excellent for granular foods such as rice and grains.